raylsnetwork/uniswap-incubator/README.md

 1. [🛡️ Suitability Verifier Logic](./docs/suitability.md) (click for more info) – A privacy-preserving investor suitability assessment system.
 It allows users to prove their investment suitability without revealing their specific questionnaire responses using Zero-Knowledge Proofs.

 2. [🔐 Private Swap Logic](./docs/privateSwaps.md) (click for more info) – Private swaps with an execution timestamp.
-Swap values remain hidden and are committed on-chain through a commitment ID, then later executed and validated and revealed with zkSNARK proofs.
-The values are also encrypted with an Auditor’s wallet public key (optional), and the ciphertext is stored on-chain, enabling the Auditor to independently verify commitments at any time.
+Swap values remain hidden and are committed on-chain through a commitment Id, then later revealed, validated and executed with zkSNARK proofs.
+The values are also encrypted (ECIES) using an Auditor’s wallet public key (optional) and the generated ciphertext is stored on-chain, enabling the Auditor to independently verify commitments at any time.

 ## 📌 Key Notes

+- More details about circom and zkSNARK [here](./packages/circom/README.md)
 - Private swap commitments and encrypted payloads are currently fully stored on-chain, but they could be stored in EigenDA with only lightweight references on-chain to reduce gas costs and improve scalability without compromising verifiability.
 - Only the beforeSwap hook is used, but the logic can be extended to beforeAddLiquidity as well.
 - The two features — Suitability Verifier and Private Swap Commitments — are independent, though private swap execution could optionally require passing the suitability check.